 - Were any lives in endangered?

-First degree arson in Colorado applies to a situation where a building or structure that is occupied is burned intentionally without the permission of the owner.
+First-degree arson in Colorado applies to a situation where a building or structure that is occupied is burned intentionally without the permission of the owner.
 Occupied buildings include obvious structures such as homes, apartment buildings, and condos.
 Occupied buildings also refer to structures used to house animals, like a barn, or an outdoor space designed for occupants like a park pavilion.
-To be charged as first degree arson the structure had to be occupied at the time arson was committed.
-First degree arson is a class three felony charge.
+To be charged as first-degree arson the structure had to be occupied at the time arson was committed.
+First-degree arson is a class three felony charge.
 This charge includes a prison sentence of up to 12 years.

 Aggravating Factor: If the method used to start the fire was explosives, the charges faced will be worse.
 Starting this type of fire with explosives will lead to longer prison sentences, larger fines, and other severe penalties.

-If someone burns another person’s property, including personal property, without their consent, but the property burned does not include an occupied structure, the charge will be second degree arson.
-If you became angry and decided to burn your ex’s furniture, this would be an example of second degree arson.
+If someone burns another person’s property, including personal property, without their consent, but the property burned does not include an occupied structure, the charge will be second-degree arson.
+If you became angry and decided to burn your ex’s furniture, this would be an example of second-degree arson.

 If you, or your loved one, is facing arson charges, please contact our team.
 The first step is to speak with a defense attorney and find out what your options are for your particular situation.
 We will begin with a professional consultation, and from there we will help you take the steps you need to build the best defense possible for your case.
-We never treat our clients with a one-size-fits-all approach, instead we will work to discuss the exact details of your case.
+We never treat our clients with a one-size-fits-all approach, instead, we will work to discuss the exact details of your case.
 Remember, something as small as the perceived value of the property burned can make an astronomical difference in the charges brought against you or your loved one.

-In a state where fire is extremely destructive and quickly ignites out of control, arson is taken quite seriously.
+In a state where the fire is extremely destructive and quickly ignites out of control, arson is taken quite seriously.
 Keep in mind, our team is not here to judge you.
 We are here to act as your advocates and to help you navigate the legal system.
 Please reach out to us to schedule an appointment to learn more about building a defense against arson charges.